PipBoy2000/canvas-experiments/README.md

 If I had to do this all over again, I would probably try to use REACT-CANVAS [https://github.com/Flipboard/react-canvas] as it seemed as if I duplicated some of how they approached this problem and they probably did it way better.
 But I only figured this out after I was almost done building this.

 Some basic notes: I have gotten feed back from others that React.createClass was still the way to go as extending out Component will create components that have a lot of performance baggage.
 So I did that here.
-But, I can easily code with Component extentsions.
+But, I can easily code with Component class extensions.
 Also, I used Bootstrap CSS.
 Not so much for the look and feel but for the layout structure that they already have in place.
 In a real prod env I would use our own CSS platform.

 Basically, the custom work horse here is `src/components/ImageGIFView`.
 It handles the image uploading and animated pushing of the relevent image to `src/components/ImageCanvas` while `src/compnents/SliderComponent` provides an input event hook for `ImageGIFView`. `ImageCanvas` & `SliderComponent` are full modular and reusable components that can be used for other applications.